Understanding self-confidence: What it is and how to recognise It

 Importantly, self-confidence is not arrogance or overconfidence.
 While arrogance stems from insecurity and the need to prove oneself, true self-confidence is grounded in humility and self-awareness.

-We can sometimes end up thinking that if we lack self-confidence in one area it must mean we do in ourselves completely but that's just not true.
+We sometimes end up thinking that if we lack self-confidence in one area, it must mean we lack self-confidence completely, but that's just not true.
 Our confidence levels can very much depend on the situation.

 1. You’re comfortable being yourself